 - Start typing in the email for the required user.
 The results will be filtered in real time and displayed in a drop down table.

-- The email address must be associated with an existing CloudM Manage account.
+- The email address must be associated with an existing CloudM Automate account.

 Setting Admin Access for other users

-You may need to give some of your users Administrative access to CloudM Manage so that they can administer some of the tasks (such as managing users).
-In order to do this, you will need to associate the Administrators role (one of the 2 default CloudM Manage roles) to those users.
+You may need to give some of your users Administrative access to CloudM Automate so that they can administer some of the tasks (such as managing users).
+In order to do this, you will need to associate the Administrators role (one of the 2 default CloudM Automate roles) to those users.

 To assign a role:

 - On the Settings > Roles screen, select the Administrators role,

 - Click on the Assign To field and choose whether you are assigning the role to an Org Unit, User Profile, Group, Service Account, External Profile or External Group.